robinco18/RnR/CSEProductOwner.md

 CSE uses Scrum as its software engineering process, and a CSE Product Owner fullfills all of the normal Scrum Product Owner responsibilities.

-In addition, CSE has a unique business model in which we collaboratively defined and execute projects with a wide range of customers, and we've developed a standard set of artifacts, best practices and terminology to support this model.
+In addition, CSE has a unique business model in which we collaboratively define and execute projects with a wide range of customers, and we've developed a standard set of artifacts, best practices and terminology to support this model.

 This page summarizes how Product Onwership is tailored to fit the CSE business model.